ga-wdi-pvd/sinatra-rest/rest.md

 # REST + Sinatra

 ## Obectives:
+- Gain a basic understanding of HTTP.
 - Understand what a RESTful Method is.
-- Determine what each RESTful method does.
+- Learn about the 5 most common RESTful methods are.
 - Know what a RESTful "route" is.
 - Recognize the interaction of RESTful routes between the client and server.
 - See examples from the industry on how they use RESTful routes.